-Dr. Linda Mast is the Academic Coordinator for the Master of Health Administration program at Walden University.
+Dr. Linda Mast is the Program Director for the MHA Competency-Based program and Interim Program Director for the MHA Course-Based program at Walden University.
 Previously, she was an Associate Professor at Rosalind Franklin University in the College of Health Professions, and the Associate Dean for the Morris Graduate School of Management at Robert Morris University and Senior Fellow at the Robert Morris Teaching Institute.

 Dr. Mast has published several peer-reviewed journal articles and book chapters on a variety of health services, risk management and education methodology subjects.
 She has conducted national research related to Problem-based learning outcomes, interprofessional collaboration, and continuing education for physicians, and she has taught a variety of graduate and undergraduate health care management courses in both traditional classroom and distance learning modes.
 Her external consulting projects include development of online courses, and medical malpractice case development for several national law firms.
 She is board certified as a Fellow in the American College of Medical Practice Executives.